MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 response otherwise.

 `topRecordsOpt` initiates the request for a given number of top accounts from the tables.
 An optional feature.
-It is good to know that only accounts with positive balances can be displayed by this mode.
+It is important to note that only accounts with positive balances can be displayed by this mode.
 Some values might stay out of scope since there might be cases where receivable balances are negative.

-`count` is the number of records to be returned if so many exist.
+`count` is the maximum number of records to be returned.
 It should be a number between 1 and 65535, inclusive.

-`orderedBy` allows you to choose whether the results are ordered in descending order either by `Balance` or `Age`.
+`orderedBy` allows you to choose whether the results are sorted in descending order either by `Balance` or `Age`.
 One of these values must be chosen.

 `customQueriesOpt` provides another way to get a subset of accounts, this time by more specific metrics.
 It works for both account types, payables and receivables.
 Possibly only one of them is queried.
 This query responds well also for balances with negative values, and therefore this is a good fit for a complete check of receivable accounts going possibly negative.

-`payableOpt` is an optional field and if supplied it sets the limits which will be applied at the search of accounts matching these requirements.
+`payableOpt` is an optional field defining limits by parameters inside it which would be applied during a search for payable accounts.

-`receivableOpt` is an optional field and if supplied it sets the limits which will be applied at the search of accounts matching these requirements.
+`receivableOpt` is an optional field defining limits by parameters inside it which would be applied during the search for receivable accounts.

-The following subfields, making out parameters of the previously described type-specific fields, will seem almost the same for both.
-The only difference lies in the value limits of the balance parameters where for payables you can supply values from 0 to the maximum of 9223372036854775807 and for receivables from -9223372036854775808 up to 9223372036854775807.
+The following subfields, making out detailed parameters within the previously described type-specific fields, will be almost identical for both.
+The only difference lies in the limits of the values of the balance parameters where for payables it's possible to supply values between 0 and 9223372036854775807 and for receivables between -9223372036854775808 and 9223372036854775807.

-`minAgeS` is measured in seconds from the present time and gives a time constraint for the accounts we will be searching over; this is the lower limit for the debt's age, or how long it has been since the last payment.
+`minAgeS` is measured in seconds before the present time and sets a time constraint for the accounts we will be searching over; this is the lower limit for the debt's age, or how long it has been since the last payment.

-`maxAgeS` is measured in seconds from the present time and gives a constraint for the accounts we will be searching over; this is the upper limit for the debt's age, or how long it has been since the last payment.
+`maxAgeS` is measured in seconds before the present time and sets a constraint for the accounts we will be searching over; this is the upper limit for the debt's age, or how long it has been since the last payment.

-`minBalanceGwei` is put as an amount of Gwei and describes the minimal value to what the retrieved accounts should fit in with their balances.
+`minBalanceGwei` is represented as an amount of Gwei.
+No records with balances below this value will be returned.

-`maxBalanceGwei` is put as amount of Gwei and describes the maximal value to what the retrieved accounts should fit in with their balances.
+`maxBalanceGwei` is represented as an amount of Gwei.
+No records with balances above this value will be returned.

 #### `financials`
 ##### Direction: Response